meeranh/Notes/Machine Learning/Data Cleaning.md

 # Replace
 + You have the ability to replace a string of text with another.
 + Say that you have a bunch of data containing the word 'Mister' and you want to replace it with 'Mr'.
++ Lets also say that you want to remove the starting 0s from the phone number.
 + An example table is as follows:

 | Name          | Phone Number  | Gender    |